Tony Delk: Playing career

 Tony Delk was picked 16th overall in the 1996 NBA draft by the Charlotte Hornets.
 He was traded by the Hornets along with Muggsy Bogues to the Golden State Warriors for B. J. Armstrong on November 7, 1997, where he played for two seasons before signing with the Sacramento Kings on August 16, 1999.
-He appeared in 46 games in 1999-00, subsequently joining the Phoenix Suns on August 1, 2000.
+He appeared in 46 games in 1999–2000, subsequently joining the Phoenix Suns on August 1, 2000.

 In a January 2, 2001, overtime game against the Kings, he scored a career-high 53 points on 20-for-27 field goal shooting.
 This was the only game of Delk's career in which he scored 30 or more points.
 Delk was eventually dealt with Rodney Rogers to the Celtics, for Joe Johnson, Milt Palacio, and Randy Brown.

 On October 20, 2003, Delk was traded to the Dallas Mavericks, along with Antoine Walker for Chris Mills, Jiří Welsch, Raef LaFrentz, and a 2004 first-round pick.
 After a year with the Mavericks, Delk and Walker were again traded, in a deal for Jason Terry and Alan Henderson.
 Delk lasted one and a half seasons with the Hawks before being waived on February 25, 2006, signing with the Detroit Pistons on March 1, where he backed up point guard Chauncey Billups.

 Delk finished his NBA career with averages of 9.1 PPG, 2.5 RPG and 1.9 APG as he, in August 2006, signed a contract with the Greek basketball team, Panathinaikos, in Athens.
 He won the Greek Cup, the Greek Championship and the European Championship with Panathinaikos, but was released in May 2007, citing compatibility issues.
 He announced his retirement from professional basketball in November 2007.
 In 2008, nonetheless, he played three games for the Gigantes de Carolina in the BSN, the professional basketball league of Puerto Rico.
 He retired, once again, and served as a technical assistant with the same team.

 Coaching career

-On April 16, 2009 it was announced that Delk would be returning to his alma mater along with his former college teammate Scott Padgett to serve on coach John Calipari's staff at the University of Kentucky.
+On April 16, 2009, it was announced that Delk would be returning to his alma mater along with his former college teammate Scott Padgett to serve on coach John Calipari's staff at the University of Kentucky.

 In July 2011, the New Mexico State Aggies basketball team hired him as an assistant coach to Marvin Menzies.

 In June 2013, Delk left the New Mexico State staff to pursue other opportunities closer to his family in Atlanta.

+On October 16, 2025, the Denver Nuggets hired Delk to serve as a scout.